fineanmol/hacktoberfest/profiles/Aveek_Bhattacharyya.md

 ### Acadamics:

-B.Tech in CSE from Guru Nanak Institute Of Technology , Kolkata
+B.Tech in Computer Science Engineering from Guru Nanak Institute Of Technology , Kolkata

 ### Interests: